zedlopez/ifm/Examples/InFireOrInFlood.md

 ```

 But that's only a small part of the battle.
 The thing about fire is that it keeps on doing fiery things even when the player is otherwise occupied: destroying items that are on fire, and spreading to other things nearby.
-So we need a set of rules for the fire's behavior.
+So we need a set of rules for the fire's behaviour.